Stroke Rehabilitation Program

 The outlook for stroke recovery today is more hopeful than ever due to advances in both stroke treatment and rehabilitation.
 Stroke rehabilitation works best when you, your family, and our rehabilitation staff works together as a team.

-UI Health is recognized as a CARF (Commission on Accreditation of Rehabilitation Facilities) accredited medical rehabilitation program.
 Our team will work with you and your family to set short and long-term goals for your recovery.
 We will personalize your treatment based on the extent of your stroke and your individual needs.

 Your rehabilitation team will include many skilled professionals, such as: